compgeolab/website/manual/coc.md

 following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all members to help ensuring a safe environment for everybody.

+> **Note:** The Computer-Oriented Geoscience Lab is subject to the policies of the
+> University of Liverpool.
+This document does not override any of those policies, and
+> the policies of the University take precedence over any statements (implied or
+> explicit) in this document.

 # The Quick Version

 The lab is dedicated to providing a harassment-free experience for everyone,